wangxiaoyunanne/docs/source/hive_graphsearch.html.md

 full_length: true
 ---

-# `GraphSearch`
+# GraphSearch

-The graph search (GS) workflow a walk-based method that searches a graph for nodes that score highly on some arbitrary indicator of interest.
+The graph search (GS) workflow is a walk-based method that searches a graph for nodes that score highly on some arbitrary indicator of interest.

 The use case given by the HIVE government partner was sampling a graph: given some seed nodes, and some model that can score a node as "interesting", find lots of "interesting" nodes as quickly as possible.
 Their algorithm attempts to solve this problem by implementing several different strategies for walking the graph.